anocodetest1/DyCL/README.md

 dataset.data_dir=/Path/To/Your/Data/DA_Campus
 ```

+## Trained model

+The best performing model on DA_Campus is available at: https://huggingface.co/www0wwwjs1/dycl/blob/main/dycl_20epoch.ckpt

+You can download it and put it in the `experiments/dycl_train` folder.

 ## Run the code

 The code uses Hydra for the config.
 You can override arguments from command line or change a whole config.
 You can easily add other configs in ./config.

 In the `test_rerank.py` file, at line 156, you can replace the path to the trained model.

 ### DA_Campus

 <details>